 Where you mount your head unit will be based on your own personal preference and/or what other equipment you wish to install into your dash console.
-Bear in mind some CD players do not like operating when positioned at an angle.
 Please note that it will be necessary to remove a portion of the lower dash panel in order to reposition the cigarette lighter and rear wash-wipe switches within this MUD Dash Console.